matthewbayne19/Recipe-Discovery-Platform/README.md

 - Prevents unauthorized access to the platform.

 ### User Favorites
 - Stored in-memory for this implementation (using a dictionary).
+Registered as singleton service to persist data.
 - Only stores recipe IDs to reduce data redundancy.

 ### Unit Testing